JoshuaChick/Yolov8StereoDepth/README.md

 ![alt text](https://github.com/JoshuaChick/Yolov8StereoDepth/blob/main/ReadMeImages/stereoDepthMaths.png?raw=true)

 # Editing the software
 If you want to edit the software please update CAMERA_FOV_X, CAMERA_FOV_Y, and DISTANCE_BETWEEN_CAMERAS.
-You may need to experiment with this if results are not satisfactory, as things like fish eye lenses may cause problems.
+You may need to experiment with these if results are not satisfactory, as things like fish eye lenses may cause problems.

 ![alt text](https://github.com/JoshuaChick/Yolov8StereoDepth/blob/main/ReadMeImages/HardCodedVariablesCameraFOVDistance.png?raw=true)